tubsproject/devonian/README.md

 }
 ```

+Apart from the translation of differently named JSON fields, when copying a message from Slack to Matrix, it will be assigned a newly minted primary key on Matrix, and the bridge needs to keep track of which Slack message ID corresponds to which Matrix message ID.
 The `DevonianIndex` class keeps track of different identifiers an object may have on different platforms, and generates a `ForeignIds` object for each platform.
 If a platform API offers a place for storing custom metadata, the `ForeignIds` object can be stored there.

 ## Link with Automerge